b0bd0g/OneGate/README.md

 OneGate first allocates a memory page and fills it with random instructions.
 It randomly allocates a starting position for the shellcode within this memory page so that the shellcode doesn't start in the same place each time.

 It then opens the file that is being used to perform the byte deobfuscation and iterates through `Postitions[]` and only decrptys the number of bytes needed for that particular instruction.
 This way only the exact bytes required for the next instruction are ever revealed at any given time.
-These bytes are written to their correct plce in the memory page (overwriting what is already there) and executed.
+These bytes are written to their correct plce in the memory page (overwriting what is already there) and executed using single setpping.
 Once an instruction is executed the original bytes that were overwritten are written back to their place in the memory page.
 Therefore not only are the bytes only exposed for the minimum amount of time, but unless the defence system can catch the modification in time, it will appear as though nothing changed on the memory page at that particular address.

 To defeat any register based pattern recognition which may be used by EDRs, at random intervals OneGate generates a random set of instructions and executes them - these are referred to as dummy instructions.
 A stable of instructions are held in the `instructions[][]` array.
 It will select a random number of instructions to use for each given dummy set, so that the dummy instructions are not always the same length.
 Before executing the dummy instructions, it saves the thread context of the shellcode execution.
 This enables the dummy instructions to modify them at will.
 The tread context is then restored and execution of the shellcode continues as if nothing happened.